Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 In total, Princeton Review offers its users the opportunity to take up to 16 full-length practice tests.
 Given the importance of practice when it comes to the MCAT, this is an incredibly valuable offering.
 With respect to pure numbers, 16 is a very generous figure and is less than only Gold Standard MCAT Prep when it comes to quantity (Gold Standard offers 20 practice tests).

 However, just as important as the quantity of practice tests is the ability to practice under exam-like conditions.
 To be fully prepared, it is critical that students practice like its game-day, so practice tests must match the real MCAT in terms of question content, structure and format.
 Fortunately, Princeton Review does a great job on all fronts.

 Their practice test problems are amazingly close to the real questions you will see on exam day.
 Honestly, I could hardly tell the difference, and the digital platform Princeton employs to administer the practice tests is a very good representation of the actual software you will see.
 Together, the near identical questions and testing software make for a true exam-like experience.

 If you elect to take one of the Princeton Review MCAT courses with a classroom component, you will be treated to an abundance of live instruction hours.
-The Ultimate and MCAT 510+ course offerings each boast 123 hours of live instruction.
+The Live Online and MCAT 513+ course offerings each boast 123 hours of live instruction.
 Yes, you read that correctly – 123 hours.